 Get Operations in NCache

-NCache provides various overloads of Get() method to fetch data from the cache against a specific key.
-These operations are synchronous in nature and returns a type object casted according to your custom logic.
+NCache provides various overloads of the Get() method to fetch data from the cache against a specific key.
+These operations are synchronous in nature and return a type object casted according to your custom logic.
 In case no item exists in the cache, it returns null.
-Look at the code below to show the normal Get() method fetching a single item from the cache:

 Get Bulk items from Cache